greergan/greergan/README.md

 mainframe operator.
 I had fun learning how to program in the Basic programming language.
 I used it to automate steps used to transfer data from floppy disks.
 This data would end up as a basic foundation for typesetting jobs that ran on the mainframe.

+I am an ETL expert.
+I began learning about the ETL process as I rewrote a C program intended to extract files, process them and then load them to the mainframe via an IRMA card.

+### The Datapage years

 During this time period I also began to learn the C programming language along with several variants of Basic, including a variant called Basmark QuickBasic for UNIX.
 I eventually landed the company system administrator position  and began to learn PERL.
 It was PERL that would become my go to language for decades, even when using other languages for primary production use.